awslabs/LISA/README.md

 4. If you have installed v3.0.0 or v3.0.1, you will need to **delete** the Models API stack so that the model deployer function will deploy again.
 The function was converted to a Docker Image
    Function so that the growing Function size would fit within the Lambda constraints.
 We recommend that you take the following actions to avoid leaked resources:
    1. Use the Model Management UI to **delete all models** from LISA.
 This is needed so that we delete any CloudFormation stacks that track GPU instances.
 Failure to do this will require manual resource cleanup to rid the account of inaccessible EC2 instances.
-Once the Models DynamoDB Table is deleted, we do not have a programmatic way to re-reference deployd models, so that is why we recommend deleting them first.
+Once the Models DynamoDB Table is deleted, we do not have a programmatic way to re-reference deployed models, so that is why we recommend deleting them first.
    2. **Only after deleting all models through the Model Management UI**, manually delete the Model Management API stack in CloudFormation.
 This will take at least 45 minutes due to Lambda's use of Elastic Network Interfaces for VPC access.
 The stack name will look like: `${deployment}-lisa-models-${deploymentStage}`.